kibo1no1shirei-kan/BaraniARR/README.md

 <div align="center">

 <h2>
-A B.E.
-Mechatronics, Robotics and Automation Engineer, who is passionate about the .NET and C# development.
+A Mechatronics, Robotics and Automation Engineer, who is passionate about the .NET and C# development.
 </h2>